2019 - 2020

 - YA Fiction: Krista Johansen & apprentice Lindsey Carmichael

-- Fiction: Dana Mills & apprentice Maureen St. Clair, who went on to publish Big Island, Small with Fernwood Publishing in 2018
+- Fiction: Dana Mills & apprentice Maureen St. Clair, who went on to publish Big Island, Small (Fernwood Publishing, 2018)

-- Non-fiction: Kathleen Martin & apprentice Lindy Weilgart
+- Memoir: Kathleen Martin & apprentice Lindy Weilgart

 - Poetry: Anne Simpson & apprentice Rita Wilson

-- Poetry: Jaime Forsythe & apprentice Nolan Natasha, who went on to publish I Can Hear You, Can You Hear Me? with Invisible Publishing in 2019
+- YA Fiction: Jaime Forsythe & apprentice Nolan Natasha, who went on to publish I Can Hear You, Can You Hear Me?
+(Invisible Publishing, 2019)

 - Jaime Forsythe & apprentice Kristin Slaney

 - Stephens Gerard Malone & apprentice Corrinne Gilroy

 - Ian McGillis & apprentice Jessica Chisholm (McGillis, a member of the Quebec Writers' Federation, participated in the Alistair MacLeod Mentorship Program as part of an exchange initiative made possible by the generous support of The Writers’ Trust of Canada; in the same year, Alexander MacLeod mentored an apprentice writer from Quebec)

 - Shandi Mitchell & apprentice David Hood, who went on to publish What Kills Good Men (Nimbus Publishing, 2015)